“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 The unity in the Spirit already exists between the godly, and our business is to maintain that unity in the bond of peace Eph 4:3, through personal Christian behaviour Eph 4:2 forbearing other Christians.
 When did you last endeavour to reach out in Christian unity and peace to a Christian with whom you profoundly disagree?
 Do you realise that you need them as part of the body of Christ 1Cor 12:21?

 This unity is intimately associated with the conjoint exercise of Christian grace Eph 4:4-13 through apostolic doctrine and practice taught in Scripture.
 The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles to disguise declension and compromise, tools used by control freaks to lead the church of Christ astray.
 The driver of Christian unity is the teaching, application and practice of Christian doctrine through the grace of the Holy Spirit leading the church into all truth.
-Ecclesiastical structures are to help the godly fulfil their God-given purpose in life, to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.
+Ecclesiastical structures are to help the godly fulfil their God-given purpose in life, not instruments for control freaks 2Cor 1:24, in order to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.

 Indeed, worship is where Christians divide, and rightly so.
 Ultimately, denominations exist because of the God-given right to worship Him according to His will, and Christians must have the freedom to worship God according to their conscientious understanding of His Word.
 Their conscience cannot be coerced in so important a matter, because of the right of private judgment and of conscientious worship of God.